eatsfrog/eatsfrog.github.io/_posts/2024-10-04-from-csv-mess-to-data-success.md

 2          28.08     368.61   2023-01-03
 ```

 Our new arrivals dataset contains information on 23 new frogs, with 12 attributes for each.
-This dataset combines all the information from our baseline and updated baseline, plus an additional 'arrival_date' column.
+This dataset combines all the information from our baseline and updated baseline, plus an additional `arrival_date` column.

 Now that we have a rough picture of our data, let's jump into merging!